 This is important because diversification is one way to help manage market risks when it comes to investing.

-Once you get an IRA up and running, you’ll want to chip in money on a regular basis.
+Once you get an IRA up and running, you’ll want to contribute on a regular basis if you can.
 Making contributions consistently is a key to building financial security, and the sooner you’re able to start, the better.
 That’s because the power of compounding could help grow your retirement savings the longer you can stay invested.

 Contributing to an IRA doesn’t have to be something you have to remember to do regularly on your own.
 Many accounts have an automatic contributions feature that allows you to set up recurring deposits from your checking account.